 Computing Curriculum

-Gunter Primary School’s syllabus for teaching computing is underpinned by the National Curriculum with the aims of:
+Gunter Primary School’s syllabus for teaching computing is underpinned by the National Curriculum aims of:

 How Computing is Taught Across our School

-Computing is taught discretely within a spiral curriculum and where possible links are made with our creative, science and maths curriculum to further enhance learning opportunities for children.
+Computing is taught discretely within a spiral curriculum and where possible cross curricular links are made with other subjects to further enhance learning opportunities for children.

 Note: Order of units for each year group may be subject to change.